You guys, I have a surprise :)

-I try not to talk about it, because it’s a bit embarrassing.
-I mean, I’m supposed to be “simple” living.
+I know I know - I’m supposed to be “simple” living.

 I have another vintage trailer (a second one).
 Don’t tell the COMET, she might be mad I never really tied up loose ends with my first vintage love.

-Matt and I got the Beemer just a few months after we started casually dating.
+I got the Beemer just a few months before The COMET Camper.
 It happened in a whirlwind, it was my first “big” purchase as a real human, and I kinda didn’t tell my parents about it until I pulled into their driveway with it.

-I really dragged Matt into the whole project without his consent, but building something with our hands together as a team turned out to be a really important part of our relationship.
-I knew Matt had the talent and skills to design and restore something like a vintage trailer, so I asked him to direct his talents into this project.
+I really dragged my boyfriend into the whole project, but building something with our hands together as a team turned out to be a really important part of our relationship.
+I knew he had the talent and skills to design and restore something like a vintage trailer, so I asked him to direct his talents into this project.
 We got to work.

 But all good things come to an end.